fjukstad/thesis/minor-revision.md

   to distribute, version, ect. pipeline descriptions, toosl, and data?
   **Solution**: Expand discussion 4.4 that looks at other tools

-- [ ] Compared to the related work on running bioinformatics tools in software containers (biocontainers, bioblocks, etc.) does this work, does this work claim to use containers in a fundamentally different manner?
+- [x] Compared to the related work on running bioinformatics tools in software containers (biocontainers, bioblocks, etc.) does this work, does this work claim to use containers in a fundamentally different manner?
 Does this work allow reusability in ways that have not been possible before?
-  **Solution**: Expand section 4.4 with a description of these differences etc.
+  **Solution**: No fundamental difference to previous related work, but I have added two related systems that are actually different.
+These put an entire workflow into a single container rather than one container per tool.

 - [ ] If usability is to be considered a first-class contribution of this work, is it possible to present a more quantitative evaluation of this aspct of the